 Different companies have different sizes but they’re generally found in foal, pony, cob, horse, and oversized or draft size.

-If you want to know more about halters and how to choose the right one then you should head over to this article (although don’t read it until you’ve finished this one 😀)
+If you want to know more about halters and how to choose the right one then you should read my recent article on the subject (although don’t read it until you’ve finished this one 😀)

 Bridle or hackamore (or bosal)

 Like a halter, the bridle goes over a horse’s head but unlike the halter, it’s used for riding, although it can also be used when training a horse.
 The bridle is made up of a headpiece (or headstall) to which other straps (namely the browband, cheek strap, throat lash, and noseband (which is optional)) are attached.
 The bit is attached to the cheek strap and the reins are fastened to the bit.

 When fitted properly the bridle, along with the bit apply pressure to the horse’s mouth and poll and allow the rider to control the horse’s speed and direction.

 The hackamore, on the other hand, is similar to the bridle but doesn’t have a bit and is sometimes referred to as a bitless bridle.
 Unlike the bridle though it doesn’t have a throat lash but does always have a noseband.
 It’s very popular in Western disciplines and for training but is becoming more popular in English disciplines too.